vision360deg/Imagine/README.md

 # Imagine
-A lightweight framework for images downloading, cashing, and presenting.
+A lightweight framework for downloading, cashing, and presenting images.
 Either inside UIImageViews alone or within a table or collection view